Andrej Babiš: 2023 Conservative Political Action Conference

 In May 2023, Babiš attended the 2023 Conservative Political Action Conference (CPAC) in Hungary and was labelled as a "conservative leader."
-His decision to attend the conservative conference was criticized by Renew Europe and the Alliance of Liberals and Democrats for Europe Party, in which ANO participates.
+His decision to attend the conservative conference was criticized by Renew Europe and the Alliance of Liberals and Democrats for Europe Party, in which ANO participated.

 Media criticism

 Andrej Babiš requested sensitive information about Foreign Minister Jan Lipavský from his associates over the weekend (10 March 2024).

 Foreign Policy magazine gave Babiš the nickname Babisconi, a portmanteau of his surname and the surname of former Italian Prime Minister Silvio Berlusconi, the subject of numerous political and financial scandals.
 In response, Babiš threatened to sue the magazine, but has never done so.

 In August 2015, the Swiss weekly L'Hebdo published an article entitled: "Why do Czech Oligarchs Buy Unprofitable Media Outlets?" examining the purchase of media companies by several Czech business people, and also their connections with Francophone Switzerland.
 The article focused much of its attention on Babiš, and his purchase of media outlets in the Czech Republic.
 The author pointed out that Babiš had claimed to invest in Mladá fronta DNES only for profit, but had given no answer when told it was an unprofitable investment, and went on to accuse journalists at Babiš's newspapers of doing his work.

 Writing in Politico, Adam Drda expressed the view that Babiš is more associated with the decline of Czech democracy than any other individual.

 Andrej Babiš was a winner of the Green Pearl prize for the anti-ecological comment of the year 2013: "We will probably screw ourselves up with that democracy one day, all of us.
 How else to explain the fact that a badger, an ecological terrorist, and also every mayor (to his town) wants to have an exit to the highway."